kantord/frecenfile/README.md

 For most purposes, the results should be easily cacheable.

+## Cache

+**frecenfile** stores a per-repo cache in the OS cache directory.
+You can override the location with `FRECENFILE_CACHE_DIR`.
+If the cache directory is not writable, frecenfile falls back to a temporary cache or no-cache mode instead of failing.

 ## Git history

 By default, **frecenfile** processes the last 3000 commits, but this can be modified using the `--max-commits`